-Provincial testing requirements include precision tank and line testing, leak detector testing, automatic tank gauge certification and cathodic protection testing.
+Provincial testing requirements include precision tank and line testing, leak detector testing and automatic tank gauge certification.

 Statistical Inventory Reconciliation (SIR) is the most widely recognized continuous leak detection method for underground storage tank systems.
 SIR is a stand-alone third party certified precision leak detection method, which covers both the tank and lines.

 Through daily, monthly and yearly trends or signatures we can identify meter calibration and chart errors, delivery and product blending issues and possible theft using mathematical applications on simple inventory data.